rocky-linux/documentation/docs/books/web_services/042-database-servers-mysql.md

 * `mariadb-dump` => `mysql_dump`
 * `mariadb-secure-installation` => `mysql_secure_installation`

-You will have to install a different repository to install the latest version of MySQL server.
+You will have to use a different repository to install the latest version of MySQL server.

 Visit this page: https://dev.mysql.com/downloads/repo/yum/ and copy the repository URL.